oclipa/collapsible-sections-for-gfm/README.md

 <div>
 <button type="button" class="collapsible">+ Indicate Sections to be Collapsed</button>
 <div class="content" style="display: none;" markdown="1">

 ## e.g. in README.md

 **Note that the left alignment of the tags is important!**
+**Also, the line spacing is important if you want it to look reasonable on GitHub.**

 ```html
 <div>